bpsong/mailroom/docs/DEPLOYMENT_GUIDE.md

 1. Download Python 3.12+ from [python.org](https://www.python.org/downloads/windows/)

 2. Run the installer with these options:
-   - âœ… Add Python to PATH
+   - Add Python to PATH
-   - âœ… Install for all users
+   - Install for all users
    - Installation directory: `C:\Python312`

 3. Verify installation: